ljpalaciom/ds4a-crimen/README.md

 requirements.txt file with: pip freeze > requirements.txt, commit your changes in git

 ## Deployment
+- Buildfile: install dependencies required to comunicate with postgresql on the Ec22 instances
-Every commit to master will trigger codepipeline and deploy the app to this url: http://ds4ateam234crimeapp-env.eba-8mmqfrr8.us-east-1.elasticbeanstalk.com/
+- Procfile: executes gunicorn as production server Every commit to master will trigger codepipeline and deploy the app to this url: http://ds4ateam234crimeapp-env.eba-8mmqfrr8.us-east-1.elasticbeanstalk.com/